Sizeless/ReplicationPackage/README.md

 <img src="https://github.com/Sizeless/ReplicationPackage/blob/main/images/EventProcessing.png?raw=true" width="800">
 </p>

-This system consits of an API Gateway, six Lambda functions, an Aurora database, three SNS topics, and a SQS queue.
+This system consists of an API Gateway, six Lambda functions, an Aurora database, three SNS topics, and a SQS queue.
 The API Gateway exposes three endpoints: `/ingest`, `/list`, `/latest`.
 Any request to `/ingest` triggers the Lambda function _ingest_, which publishes the event to one of the three available SNS topics depending on the event type.
 This triggers one of the functions _formatTemperature_, _formatForecast_, and _formatStateChanged_, which format/enrich the event and insert it into the SQS queue.
 Items from this queue are processed by the function _eventInserter_, which writes them to the Aurora database.
 The API Gateway endpoints `/list` and `/latest` trigger the Lambda functions _list_ and _latest_, which retrieve the ten latest events or all events from the Aurora database, respectively.

 ### Changelog
 We have made the following changes to the original system: